An Assessment of the NabUsAnga Primary School Garden

 7 out of 15 individuals reported at least one of their personal expectations were met.

-The NPS garden is disrupting the cycle of poverty by providing a source of health, education, and income for teachers and community members.
-Most of the teachers at the Nabasunga School are female and since 80% of participants reported being in the garden everyday, the garden offers increased opportunities for women engagement and empowerment as well.
+The NPS garden is disrupting the cycle of poverty by providing a source of healthy food, education, and income for teachers, students, and community members.
+Most of the teachers at the Nabusanga School are female, and since 80% of participants reported participating in the garden everyday, the garden offers increased opportunities for women engagement and empowerment as well.

-While income may not be the highest priority of NPS teachers, an increase in profits can lead to a greater investment in health and education through health insurance, medicine, and tuition.
-If the NPS garden continues to accumulate profits over the coming harvests, these funds may be able to cover operational and tuition costs and allow more students to attend NPS.
+While income may not be the highest priority of NPS teachers, an increase in profits can lead to a greater investment in health and education with greater access to additional food, medicine, and other school resources.
+If the NPS garden continues to accumulate profits over the coming harvests, these funds may be sufficient to cover the NPS operational and tuition costs and allow more students to attend NPS.

 These smart, capable young entrepreneurial adults will have more job opportunities after they graduate.
 If they stay in their villages, they can apply their knowledge to help their communities grow and prosper in place.
 This increases resiliency of their communities against impending climate change.

 All of the garden’s beneficiaries now have the opportunity to use the gardening skills learned and apply them elsewhere, whether they grow their own vegetables, offer trainings for other schools or communities, or grow a harvest to sell for profit and/or trade for other goods and services.

 Update: The Nabusanga Primary School chicken farm will be completed in August 2019!